• Skip to main content

 For those of you used to seeing papaya with orange flesh, opening up a green one may be a bit of a shock.
 The green papaya is simply a typical orange papaya picked earlier in the growing process.

-While orange papaya is more sweet and a bit creamy, green papaya is crisp, crunchy, and less flavorful.
-It's got a fantastic crunch and its frequently compared to cucumber or jicama.
+While orange papaya is sweeter and a bit creamy, green papaya is crisp, crunchy, and less flavorful.
+It has a fantastic crunch, and is similar to cucumber or jicama.

 You can find green papaya at asian supermarkets.
 Look for one that is firm with a vibrant green color that isn't yellowing.